floriatsui/buddy_allocator/README.md

 ## To Run:
 Run `make` in the project directory, that should generate two executables:
-- `test_driver` --> runs all of tests, currently runs all tests all of the time ... sigh I guess I should make this more configurable
+- `test_driver` --> runs all of tests, currently runs all tests all of the time ... sigh I guess I should make this more configurable where you can pick and choose the tests that you are running.
-- `buddy_allocator_driver` --> would like to create a CLI tool that can take in commands and allocate and visualize pages, but for now, it's where one would could use the memory allocation in practice.
+- `buddy_allocator_driver` --> would like to create a tool that can take in commands and allocate and visualize pages, but for now, it's where one would could use the memory allocation in practice.

 ## General Plan:
 - create one large block at the start